chungth/docrails/guides/source/vi/active_record_querying.md

 ```ruby
 Client.where(locked: true)
 ```

-The field name can also be a string:
+Tên trường cũng có thể viết dưới dạng string:

 ```ruby
 Client.where('locked' => true)
 ```

-In the case of a belongs_to relationship, an association key can be used to specify the model if an Active Record object is used as the value.
+Trong trường hợp quan hệ belongs_to, an association key can be used to specify the model if an Active Record object is used as the value.
 This method works with polymorphic relationships as well.

 ```ruby
 Article.where(author: author)
 Author.joins(:articles).where(articles: { author: author })
 ```

-NOTE: The values cannot be symbols.
-For example, you cannot do `Client.where(status: :active)`.
+NOTE:  Giá trị không thể là symbols.
+Ví dụ bạn không thể viết  `Client.where(status: :active)`.

 #### Range Conditions